ajd12342/inflection-pytorch/README.md

 # Stem2Morph: Low-Resource Morphological Inflection
-This is a private fork of [https://github.com/antonisa/inflection](https://github.com/antonisa/inflection)
+This is a fork of [https://github.com/antonisa/inflection](https://github.com/antonisa/inflection).

-We implement the code in inflection.py (which is in dynet) in pytorch.
-The code can be found in torch_inflection.py This is as part of a course project for CS772, offering of Spring 2020-21.
+We reimplement the original code from `inflection.py` (which is in `dynet`) in Pytorch.
+The Pytorch code can be found in `torch_inflection.py`.
+This was done as part of a course project for CS772 Spring 2021, IIT Bombay.

 Install the requirements using
 ```